notKuta/nixos-config/README.md

 ## "Install Guide"

-To see a "common sense" manual installation guide click [here.]() This is a quick write-up I wrote describing the steps I take to deploy a new system with LUKS-based encryption, TPM auto-unlocking, and a swapfile.
+To see a "common sense" manual installation guide click [here.](https://github.com/notKuta/nixos-config/blob/experimental/install_guide.md)
+This is a quick write-up I wrote as a reference since I was tired of scouring through random webpages just to deploy a new system.
+These steps describe how to deploy a new system with:

+- LUKS-based encryption

+- TPM auto-unlocking

+- Swapfile.

-This does NOT cover all edge-cases and in such cases the proper documentation should be referred to---see [here](), for instance.
+This does **NOT** cover all edge-cases nor is it exhaustive.
+In such cases the proper documentation should be referred to---see [here](https://nixos.org/manual/nixos/stable/), for instance.